dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Description

-The analyzer produces this diagnostic when an extension override is the target of the invocation of a static member.
+The analyzer produces this diagnostic when an extension override is the receiver of the invocation of a static member.
 Similar to static members in classes, the static members of an extension should be accessed using the name of the extension, not an extension override.